Inclusive Thermodynamics of Computational Machines: Introduction

-This new framework is called stochastic thermodynamics (ST), and has two main approaches.
-Most of the research in ST has been based on considering systems of interest (SOIs) that are coupled to one or more infinite external reservoirs.
-Those reservoirs are assumed to always be at thermal equilibrium, e.g., due to separation of timescales or coarse-graining~\cite{Seifert2012StochasticTF,VANDENBROECK20156,peliti2021stochastic,PhysRevX.7.021003}.
+This new field is called stochastic thermodynamics (ST), and has two main approaches.
+Most of the research in ST has been based on considering systems of interest (SOIs) that are coupled to one or more infinite external reservoirs (also called baths).
+In this standard approach, the reservoirs are assumed to always be at thermal equilibrium, e.g., due to separation of timescales or coarse-graining~\cite{Seifert2012StochasticTF,VANDENBROECK20156,peliti2021stochastic,PhysRevX.7.021003}.
 Therefore there is no dynamic model of the reservoirs, and typically only an indirect model of the coupling of the reservoirs to the SOI, via conditions on the allowed dynamics of the SOI.
+In this approach the SOI itself evolves according to a continuous-time Markov chain (CTMC) \cite{VANDENBROECK20156}.

+As described below, one of the central results in CTMC-based stochastic thermodynamics is a formula for the time-derivative of the Shannon entropy of distribution $p_t$ over the states of the SOI at time $t$:

+The first term on the RHS is called the ``entropy flow'' rate (EF).
+In many settings it can be identified with the rate of heat exchanged between the SOI and the reservoirs.
+The second term is called the ``entropy production'' rate (EP).
+Crucially, it is never negative.
+(In many scenarios the second law of thermodynamics is a consequence of this non-negativity.)
+The physical process of the system evolving according to the CTMC is thermodynamically reversible iff the EP rate equals $0$.
+In general, that can only occur if the process is proceeding semi-statically slowly \cite{VANDENBROECK20156}.

-Another substantial portion of ST research instead adopts a ``Hamiltonian framework".
-In this framework the external reservoirs can be finite or infinite, but they have a finite number of degrees of freedom.
+Another substantial portion of ST research instead adopts an ``inclusive Hamiltonian framework".
+In this approach the external reservoirs can be finite or infinite, but they have a finite number of degrees of freedom.
 Moreover, it is not assumed that they are always at thermal equilibrium.
-Instead, a deterministic invertible dynamics is defined over the full system, including both the SOI and the external reservoirs.
+Instead, a deterministic invertible dynamics is defined over the full physical system, including both the SOI and the external reservoirs.
 Often, it is also assumed that the initial distribution over the joint SOI-reservoirs is a product distribution, i.e., that the SOI and the reservoirs are initialized in statistically independent processes~\cite{JarzynskiHamiltonian,PhysRevLett.122.150603,massimiliano_lindenberg_vandenbroeck,PhysRevLett.123.090604,PhysRevLett.92.230602, PhysRevLett.116.020601, strasberg2015thermodynamics, Talkner2020CommentO}.